ethanmonlux/claude-tools/README.md

 ## How to Use

 1. Go to https://claude-tools-production.up.railway.app
-2. Enter the API key (get this from your team)
+2. Enter the API key (demo key available on request, or run locally in mock mode — see below)
 3. **Research tab** — type a company name (e.g. "Datadog"), optionally add a note, click Research to get a prospect brief
 4. **Proposal tab** — after researching a company, click Generate Proposal to get a ready-to-send pitch email, talking points, and follow-up hook